-Once a claim is issued, it is normally listed for a preliminary hearing within 3 months.
-In straightforward cases, this can often be by way of a telephone hearing.
-At the preliminary hearing, the judge can decide certain issues and give directions for a full trial.
-We can represent you at preliminary hearings and trials but we cannot go on the record as acting for you or pay tribunal or other process fees on your behalf.
+Once an appeal is lodged, it is reviewed by the Home Office and or the Tribunal within 3 months.
+At the preliminary hearing or CMRH, the judge can decide certain issues and give directions for a substantive appeal hearing.
+We can represent you at preliminary hearings and substantive appeals but we cannot go on the record as acting for you or pay tribunal or other process fees on your behalf.

-Timescales for a full merits hearing may vary depending on the complexity of your case and the need to determine any preliminary issues or applications.
+Timescales for a full substantive appeal hearing may vary depending on the complexity of your case and the need to determine any preliminary issues or applications.
 However, as a rough guide, a full merits hearing is normally listed within 9-12 months.